paolinodavide/paolinodavide.github.io/_pages/about.md

   ---
   layout: about
   title: about
   permalink: /
-subtitle: M.Sc. in <a href='https://physics-complex-systems.fr/en/'>Physics of Complex Systems</a>
+  subtitle: PhD Candidate in Active Matter Physics at <a href='https://www.gulliver.espci.fr'>Gulliver Lab</a>

   profile:
     align: right
     image: profile_pic.jpg
     image_circular: false # crops the image to make it circular

   selected_papers: false # includes a list of papers marked as "selected={true}"
   social: true # includes social icons at the bottom of the page

   announcements:
     enabled: false # includes a list of news items
     scrollable: true # adds a vertical scroll bar if there are more than 3 news items
     limit: 5 # leave blank to include all the news in the `_news` folder

   latest_posts:
     enabled: false
     scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
     limit: 3 # leave blank to include all the blog posts
   ---

+  I am a PhD student in Physics, currently working on active matter systems.
+My research focuses on developing and analyzing numerical simulations to study the collective behavior and emergent dynamics of complex systems out of equilibrium.

-I am a Master's student in Physics of Complex Systems, currently studying at Politecnico di Torino, SISSA/ICTP (Trieste), and Université Paris Cité.
-My academic journey has been driven by a deep curiosity for statistical physics, computational methods, and stochastic processes, with applications ranging from condensed matter systems to data-driven inference techniques.
+  I hold a Master’s degree in Physics of Complex Systems from Politecnico di Torino, SISSA/ICTP (Trieste), and Université Paris Cité, where I worked on Boltzmann inversion methods and force inference models to extract effective interactions from experimental data.

-My research focuses on developing Monte Carlo simulations, Boltzmann inversion methods, and force inference models to better understand complex interacting systems.
-As part of my Master's thesis, I am working on inferring particle interactions from experimental data, a project that bridges physics, statistical learning, and computational modeling.

-I am passionate about applying computational physics and statistical modeling to real-world problems, whether in academia or industry.
-In my free time, I enjoy coding, exploring interdisciplinary research topics, and sharing knowledge through scientific outreach.
+  My scientific interests lie at the intersection of statistical physics, computational modeling, and data-driven inference, with a broader curiosity for problems bridging physics, machine learning, and biophysics.

+  Beyond research, I enjoy teaching, coding, and sharing physics concepts in an accessible way.
+In my free time, you’ll often find me exploring new ideas, learning new tools, or staying active through sports.